ben-oswald/valkey_insight/readme.md

-This project has been renamed to vkCommander and can be find [here](https://github.com/ben-oswald/vk_commander).
+This project has been renamed to vkCommander and can be found [here](https://github.com/ben-oswald/vk_commander).